Enhancing Preference-based Linear Bandits via Human Response Time: Proofs

-We begin by applying the linear-regression-based choice-decision-time estimator from \cref{eq:estimation:LM}, to this problem.
-This estimator is derived as the solution to the following least squares problem:
+We begin by applying the choice-decision-time estimator from \cref{eq:estimation:LM}, which is derived by solving the following least squares problem:

-Similarly, the utility difference estimator for a single query can be derived as the solution to the following least squares problem, yielding the following estimate:
+Similarly, the utility difference for a single query is estimated as the solution to the following least squares problem, yielding the estimate:

-The estimate, $\widehat{u}_{x,\text{CH,DT}}$, is an estimate for $u_x/a$, not $u_x$.
-However, since the ranking of arm utilities based on $u_x/a$ is the same as the one based on the true $u_x$, estimating $u_x/a$ is sufficient for best-arm identification.
+The resulting estimate, $\widehat{u}_{x,\text{CH,DT}}$, approximates $u_x/a$ rather than $u_x$.
+However, since the ranking of arm utilities is preserved between $u_x/a$ and $u_x$, estimating $u_x/a$ is sufficient for the purpose of best-arm identification.

-Assuming the utility difference, $u_x\neq 0$, this estimator's non-asymptotic concentration inequality is presented in \cref{thm:estimation:nonasymptotic:LM}.
-To prove this, we first present \cref{app:lem:1_estimator}, which shows that for each query $x$, the empirical mean decision time is a sub-exponential random variable.
+For the case where the utility difference $u_x\neq 0$, the non-asymptotic concentration inequality for this estimator is presented in \cref{thm:estimation:nonasymptotic:LM}.
+To prove this, we first introduce \cref{app:lem:1_estimator}, which demonstrates that for any given query $x$, the decision time is a sub-exponential random variable.